questions to ask before marriage

 23. Would you want to stay in touch with your ex?

-Your partner could have been in touch with their ex so far but when you are getting married you might want to talk about how they would want to stay in touch now.
+Your partner could have been in touch with their ex so far but when you are getting married you might want to talk about how that relationship would change.
+These are important questions to ask your fiance before marriage because their reactions to these questions reveal the kind of relationship they might have with you after marriage.

 24. In future would you want to stay with your parents and look after them?

-On the contrary your partner can completely loathe the idea of living with parents and could vouch for financial and emotional support but staying together could be out of question.
-In that case you need to come to a middle ground.
+On the contrary, your partner can completely loathe the idea of living with parents and could vouch for financial and emotional support but staying together could be out of the question.
+In that case, you need to find a middle ground.

 25. Would you be open to seeking couple’s therapy?